 As 2020 draws to a close, we have the following updates on efforts and progress towards equity, diversity, and inclusion within the ABA and the communities it serves.

 We have continued to listen to and amplify BIPOC voices and to increase representation in our various media and content streams.
 Our publications and our podcast have featured Black, Latinx, and other non-white voices regularly.
 Our November issue of Birding magazine featured extensive coverage of the #BirdNames4Birds issue, including an essay by teen birder Ashwin Sivakumar.
 Our December issue includes content aimed at reaching a broader audience, from beginners to more experienced birders alike.
 In addition, all of the contributors are female, non-binary, and/or trans.

 We continue to offer free electronic memberships to Black, Latinx, and other birders who will help diversify our largely white community.
 We will initiate a survey of the over 150 birders who signed up for these memberships in the first quarter of 2021.
-If you are a birder who can help us diversify by becoming a member, the form to fill out for a free, one year eMembership is here.

 We welcomed 6 new board members and bade farewell to 6.
 Our incoming group includes a Latinx person with a strong interest and experience in EDI efforts.
 Additional BIPOC board candidates were approached but none elected to move forward at this time.
 As of the end of 2020, our 14-person board includes 7 women, including the Chair; 1 Black birder; and 1 Latinx birder.
 We are always looking for board members who can diversify our leadership in the following and other ways: race/ethnicity, geographic region, gender, and non-profit stewardship and communications skill set.

 A new working group of board and staff has been formed to keep moving forward on our EDI efforts and is meeting twice a month.
 We are also looking at the cost and efficacy of EDI training for the staff and board, among other things.